-- Preheat oven to 415° – add potatoes to a medium sized bowl, drizzle with avocado oil and salt.
-Toss well to coat and place on baking sheet lined with parchment paper.
-Place in oven and bake for about 15 minutes or until potatoes begin to have a nice golden color.
+- Preheat the oven to 415° – add potatoes to a medium sized bowl, drizzle with avocado oil and salt.
+Toss well to coat and place on a baking sheet lined with parchment paper.
+Place in the oven and bake for about 15 minutes or until potatoes begin to have a nice golden color.

-- Remove from oven and using the parchment paper, place the potatoes back into the medium sized bowl, add ghee, furikake and garlic.
-Toss to coat well and place back in oven for an additional 5 minutes or until fragrant.
-Remove from oven sprinkle with additional salt to taste.
+- Remove from the oven and using the parchment paper, place the potatoes back into the medium sized bowl, add ghee, furikake and garlic.
+Toss to coat well and place back in the oven for an additional 5 minutes or until fragrant.
+Remove from the oven and sprinkle with additional salt to taste.
 Serve warm and crispy, great with most proteins as a side dish or with your breakfast eggs.